East Cape mānuka oil

 In order to see if there was any value that could be harvested from the foliage, they decided to extract a sample of mānuka essential oil and get it tested for antibacterial activity.

 Initial research sparks further investigation into East Cape East Cape mānuka oil

 To cut a long story short, the test results were incredible.
-Further research was undertaken, and a company, Tairawhiti Pharmaceuticals was setup to sustainably produce mānuka oil and other related products under the Natural Solutions brand.
+Further research was undertaken, and a company, Tairawhiti Pharmaceuticals was setup to sustainably produce mānuka oil.
 Today, around 90% of mānuka oil in New Zealand is made by two companies on the East Cape.

 There is a much larger body of evidence to support the health benefits of East Cape mānuka oil compared to mānuka oils harvested from other parts of New Zealand.
 Research efforts have mainly focussed on a group of compounds found in East Cape mānuka oil called triketones.